ElWanderer/kOS_scripts/documentation/lib_steer_readme.md

 The function also sets `STEER_ON` to `TRUE` and stores the current time by calling: `setTime("STEER").`

-Note - the steering uses function parameters because these will update each time they are called.
+Note - the steering uses functions as parameters because these will update each time they are called.
 If we passed in a plain vector, this would not update over time.

 #### `steerSurf(prograde)`